Early tin Quartpot hand painted by Hugh Sawrey – SOLD

 Coincidentally, in Hugh Sawrey’s own self portrait oil painting that he donated to the Stockman’s Hall of Fame, he appears holding a quart pot, an essential part of his kit during the many years he worked as a stockman and drover on stations in the Northern Territory and Queensland.

 Sawrey also created a painting (The Old Greenhide Quartpot Pouch – A Vision Splendid) that depicted very simply his quart pot encased in a his handmade greenhide leather pouch and inscribed with the names of the stations he worked on.
 This pouch and quartpot hung on a nail in his Studio.
 Sawrey attributed it as being the item that first inspired him to set about the process of founding a Stockman’s Hall of Fame in Australia.
+This original painting was held in the Sawrey Family collection for many decades before being sold through Tiffany Jones Fine Art Gallery to a private Queensland collector in 2023.

 Who would have thought that the humble little quart pot could mean so much!